mattvenn/piffin/led/LED.md

 * a loop, so the LED will continue flashing
 * pausing a short moment - without a pause the LED will flash so fast it will just look dim!
-* being able to control the pins on the raspberry pi with python
+* being able to control the pins on the Raspberry Pi with python

 ## Writing a python program with Idle

-### Idle
+### Using Idle

 If you've not used Idle before, it's a programming environment that makes it easier for us to write python programs.
 When you start it up, you get the 'shell', which let's us easily experiment with single python commands.
 As soon as we press enter, the python command will run.
 Try typing in some basic maths operators: